AkashDevelop/AkashDevelop/README.md

 My name is Akash , I'm intrested in all things Python & Data Science!

-- 🔭 Pursuing projects related to data science, focusing on real-world applications and innovative solutions in data-driven decision-making.
+- 🔭 Pursuing projects related to data science, focusing on real-world applications and innovative solutions in decision-making.
 - 🌱 I’m currently learning machine learning algorithms and Enhancing backend development
 - 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/akash061/)  /   [Email](akashgautham@06gmail.com)